 - Passport information: Travelers will be required to give their passport number, the country of issue, the date of validity, and the date of expiration.

-- Contact details: In addition to the valid email address, travelers will also be required to provide an up to date address of residency and a valid phone number.
+- Contact details: In addition to the valid email address, travellers will also be required to provide an up to date address of residency and a valid phone number.

 - Travel plans: Though it is not necessary to offer up an exact itinerary, applicants will be required to give their intended port of entry, as well as a rough outline of their intended travels.